Made on the Coast 2019 Participating Artists

 Outlaw Designs Boutique

-For as long as I can remember, I have been making jam and jellies.
-Starting when I was very young on my grandparent's farm in San Gregorio, my mom would send my brother and me out to pick wild blackberries to make jelly.
-As a young adult, I ventured out making several different jams on my own or with my friends and there hasn’t been a summer that’s gone by when I haven’t made jam.
+For as long as I can remember, I have been making jams & jellies, starting when I was very young on my grandparents’ farm in San Gregorio.
+My mom would send my brother and me out to pick wild blackberries to make jelly.
+As a young adult, I ventured out making several different jams on my own or with my friends and there hasn’t been a summer that’s gone by that I haven’t made jam.
 Now I focus on using only the best organic ingredients; locally farmed and direct from the farmers themselves. www.spreadthelovejelly.com

 Kathleen Martin Photography